pixijs/pixi-haxe/README.md

 ![haxe pixi logo](https://raw.githubusercontent.com/adireddy/haxe-pixi/master/logo.png)

-Externs of pixi.js - v2 for Haxe - 2D webGL renderer with canvas fallback.
+Externs of pixi.js (v2.0.0) for Haxe - 2D webGL renderer with canvas fallback.

-If you are looking for Pixi - v1.6.1 externs, you can get it from https://github.com/adireddy/haxe-pixi/releases/tag/v1.6.1-e0.1.3
+If you are looking for pixi.js (v1.6.1) externs, you can get them from https://github.com/adireddy/haxe-pixi/releases/tag/v1.6.1-e0.1.3

 ### Installation ###